Quick Guide to Effective Tenant Screening in Maryland

 • Consent from the applicant to run credit and background checks

 This process allows you to review prospective tenants' financial income status.
-If the potential tenant has a monthly income that is three times the rent rate, it’s a good indicator that they can afford the rent.
+If the potential renter has a monthly income that is three times the rent rate, it’s a good indicator that they can afford the rent.
 Some landlords do accept a prospect who makes lower than three times the rental amount, but only when said tenant has a good history of paying the rent on time.

 3. Calling References from the Prospective Tenant’s Office of Employment

 Employment verification is a vital step for every landlord.
-It helps landlords gauge the accuracy of the income information given by the tenant.
+It helps landlords gauge the accuracy of the income information given by the applicant.
 They can also verify that the tenant’s story matches with the reference’s narrative.

 It’s not rare for some tenants to use fake references.
 Be aware of scams to ensure that you’re accepting the right renter for your Maryland home.